joanbier/ToDo-App/README.md

 # ToDo App in React

-This project let you enter your task, select deadline, delete tasks or confrim them as done.
+This project allows you to enter a task, select a deadline, delete tasks, or confirm a task as done.

 ## Technologies